 I’ve created this handy planespotting guide to help the average person identify the various types of aircraft found at most airports.
 There are two ways to do this: visually, and by looking up the registration number.
 To visually identify an aircraft, first determine how many engines it has and where they are located.
-Then click the corresponding link to the left to find more information about each type.
+Then click the corresponding link below to find more information about each type.

 - This aircraft is a Boeing 737-3K2